Find out what steps you can take if you or a loved one experienced nursing home abuse.

 Unfortunately falls in nursing homes are common and can easily cause a serious nursing home injury to occur.
 Even more alarming is that a study published by the National Institutes of Health (NIH) found that only about 57% of nursing home falls are reported.

 With such poor reporting standards, it is difficult to get accurate nursing home falls statistics.
 However, from what is known, falls in nursing homes are far too common.

-Here are some important statistics on falls in nursing facilities (1):
+Here are some important nursing home falls statistics:

-- About 5 percent of U.S. adults aged 65 and older reside in nursing homes, but deaths due to falls by nursing home residents make up 20 percent of deaths in the same age group.
+- About 5% of U.S. adults aged 65 and older reside in nursing homes, but deaths due to falls by nursing home residents make up 20% of deaths in the same age group.

 - The average rate of falls is 2.6 falls per person in any given year.